 Or remember last May when marines held umbrellas over President Obama and visiting Turkish Prime Minister Recep Erdogan.
 Horrors!
 He’s treating our revered warriors like servants!
 How dare he!
 It was front-page news.

-Once again, it wasn’t too hard to find similar photos of previous presidents, like this one of the first President Bush, which wasn’t front-page news — or any kind of outrage at all.
+Once again, it wasn’t too hard to find similar photos of previous presidents, which weren’t front-page news — or any kind of outrage at all.

 Other such “scandals” involve the First Lady: Did you know that Michelle had the audacity to wear an expensive gown to a recent state dinner, like first ladies have been doing, well, forever?
 Compare to this 2005 WaPo column in which Laura Bush is said to look “regal” — and that’s a compliment.
 Until 2009, the First Lady was supposed to look regal.
 Remember Jackie Kennedy?
 But when Michelle dresses up, she’s Marie Antoinette.